Constitution

 4-2

 Their appointment shall terminate on their death, resignation, legal incapacity, dismissal or the expiration of their mandate.
-A Council member can only be dismissed in a General Meeting by a two/third majority of the votes.
+A Board member can only be dismissed in a General Meeting by a two/third majority of the votes.

 4-3